sehlen-bsi/botan-docs/docs/testspec/src/16_tls.rst

    -  ECDHE_PSK_WITH_AES_128_GCM_SHA256

--  TLS handshake using an application-specific custom curve (in this case, numsp256d1) with the following cipher suites (for TLS 1.2, DTLS 1.2):
+-  TLS handshake using an application-specific custom curve (in this case, numsp256d1) with the following cipher suites (for TLS 1.2):

    -  ECDHE_ECDSA_WITH_AES_256_GCM_SHA256

-   This test is disabled in Botan 3.12.0, since the TLS 1.2 server implementation currently cannot negotiate application-specific group codes (GH #5550).
+   This test is disabled since Botan 3.12.0 (and remains disabled in Botan 3.13.0), since the TLS 1.2 server implementation currently cannot negotiate application-specific group codes (GH #5550).

 TLS Policy Verification
 -----------------------